 Students are also welcome to approach the Clinic Director with ideas for advanced training affiliated with the Psychological Services Center (e.g., consulting with local schools, group therapy, additional experience with a particular therapeutic approach, such as DBT).
 Students see the ADCT if they have questions regarding potential external practicum placements (see below).
 Students are expected to enroll in PSYC 695 or 595 during the summer if they are doing any assessment or intervention during that time, following the instructions of the Clinic Director.
-Two sections below (Supervision and External Practicum Placements) provide important information about how advanced students obtain clinical training in years 4 and beyond in the program (provided they have not elected to take a third DiPrac.
+Two sections below (Supervision and External Practicum Placements) provide important information about how advanced students obtain clinical training in years 4 and beyond in the program.
 Students are encouraged to meet regularly with the Clinic Director or ADCT to discuss current hours accrual and future goals to select the best clinical training experiences prior to internship.
-In addition, in the PSC Google Drive, in the Clinical Hours and Experiences folder, students can find averages of clinical hours accrual for each year in the program, a list of possible externship sites (which is not exhaustive), a list of externship sites students have enrolled in during the last 10 years, and a list of internship sites to which students have matched.
+In addition, in the PSCGoogle Drive, in the Clinical Hours and Experiences folder, students can find averages of clinical hours accrual for each year in the program, a list of possible externship sites (which is not exhaustive), a list of externship sites students have enrolled in during the last 10 years, and a list of internship sites to which students have matched.
 A year-long APA approved internship is required prior to earning the Ph.D.